Rosetta Railroad 1930s Round Logo

 Developing my philosophy as I grow as a model builder, I am finding how much I enjoy small layouts.
 My goals have shifted to accomodate.
 Instead of representing the Rosetta Railroad in a traditional basement-empire layout, or even a more modest around-the-room layout, I've decided that smaller piecemeal layouts designed to bridge together are more my speed.
 Each one can be a standalone diorama, and it gives me license to build more standalone work.
 I hesitate to call this approach modular, however.
 To me, modular implies some standard of interconnectivity with some sort of standard.

 While Free-moN and T-Trak are rather influential in my thought process as I build.
 Free-moN's height standards block out the vertically impaired (such as my fiancee and my little nephew) and its adherence to broad curves on its mainlines is prohibitive in the small space I work in.
 I find T-Trak limiting as well.
 The strict double-tracked mainline rule of T-Trak doesn't fit with my shortline philosophy, nor do I particularly enjoy the look or cost of Unitrack.
-Still, some participation in T-Trak will be diplomatically necessary for my participation with my local club, and there is certainly fun to be had there.
+On the other hand, I am part of my local T-Trak club, the Mississippi Valley N Scalers, and do enjoy my modules getting to be a part of that.

 Overall, the design philosophy of smaller vignettes, slices of railroad life contained in themselves, appeal far more to me than a contiguous empire at this stage in my life.
 I'm still in an apartment and though I expect to buy in a few years, I don't expect that my first house will be my last.
 As well, mobility and selectability for shows and other travel allows me the liberty to bring what I want, where I want, when I want.